What is a NAT Gateway?

 NAT Gateway enables instances in a private subnet to connect to the Internet but external services cannot initiate a connection with those instances.

 Private vs Public subnet

 The instances in the public subnet can send outbound traffic directly to the Internet via Internet Gateway (IGW), whereas the instances in the private subnet can't.
 Instead, the instances in the private subnet can access the Internet by using a NAT gateway that resides in the public subnet.

-As per the above diagram, instances in public subnet have route to the Internet via IGW.
-Instances in the private subnet have route to the Internet via NAT gateway.
-Users in the Internet can also initiate inbound connections to the instances in the public subnet using their public/elastic IP.
+As per the above diagram, instances in the public subnet have routes to the Internet via IGW.
+Instances in the private subnet have routes to the Internet via NAT gateway.
+Users on the Internet can also initiate inbound connections to the instances in the public subnet using their public/elastic IP.

 How does the NAT gateway work?